m-vatan/System-Architecture-of-IoT/lab1_instructions.md

 to the fourth pin of the Arduino board, marked as **GND**.
 GND pin is on the same side as Vcc.

-**IMPORTANT: Do not flip Vcc and GND connections.
-Also, do not short Vcc and GND.
-Power the board AFTER you verify that the circuit is correct**

 ![](./figs/breadboard_mkr_1000.png)

-Once the hardware is setup, create a new sketch and paste the code from `mqtt_unsecure.c`.
+Once the hardware is setup, create a new sketch and paste the code from the file `mqtt_unsecure.c` available from the Lab1 folder.
 Have a look at the code and understand what it does before uploading the code.
 Use the provided WiFi username and password.
 Remember to installe the ArduinoMqttClient library (Tools->manage Library) Compile the code and upload it to the board.

 Verify the state of the Arduino board by connecting to the *Monitor* in the IDE.
-You can see the transmitted MQTT messages by subscribing to the topic (read the code to get the relevant topic). **In your vagrant container**, run the following code.
+You can see the transmitted MQTT messages by subscribing to the topic (read the code to get the relevant topic). **In your ubuntu VM machine**, run the following code.
 Substitute `responseTopic` within the quotes (retain the quotes later) with the topic your device is sending the messages into.
-You may have to change the topic, so read the code.
+You may have to change the topic, so read the source code.

 ```bash
 vagrant> mosquitto_sub -h broker.hivemq.com -t "responseTopic"